gvwilson/thirdbit/fiction/iffy/index.md

 Gray light came through a small window high in the wall.
 She sat up and winced.
 Someone had dressed her in gray cotton shorts and a matching tank top.
-The bandage stuck to her stomach was brighty blue.
+The bandage stuck to her stomach was bright blue.
 She felt on her back,
 somehow already knowing she would find a matching one there.

-She slid her feet into the slippers waiting on the flor and frowned as she took the dressing gown from the back of the door and slid her arms into the sleeves.
+She slid her feet into the slippers waiting on the floor and frowned as she took the dressing gown from the back of the door and slid her arms into the sleeves.
 She had never worn slippers or a dressing gown in her life—she only knew them